How to Self-Host Everything: A 2026 Beginner's Guide

 1. A VPS (Virtual Private Server)

-A VPS is a virtual machine in the cloud that you rent.
-Think of it as your own little server.
+A VPS is basically a virtual machine in the cloud.
+Your own little server, rented monthly.

 ProviderCheapest PlanRAMStorageLocation